When a clown moves into a palace, he does not become king. The palace becomes a circus.

 March 1st.
 2026: Buenos Aires.

-Donald Trump’s gave his address to the nation on February 24th..
-It was long and boring and full of lies but that is par for the course with Trump; in his address to the nation Donald Trump was careful that all of his Republican followers were present to support him in congress, Milei was accompanied by his loyal ministers and deputies but he only has just over 40% so he filled the space with visitors; mainly young fans and with yellow armbands like those given out on entering a concert or a rave.
-Trump’s Republicans control more than 50% of the US House of Representatives but if polls are an indication he will lose a third of those seats in November especially if his latest illegal war for Israel in Iran goes as badly as it could.
+Donald Trump gave his State of the Union speech (SOTU) on February 24th.
+Extremely long and boring, the speech was chock full of lies and childish attacks on unbelievers.
+This has become par for the course with Trump.
+In his SOTU address in front of congress Donald Trump was careful that all of his Republican followers were present to support him there to outnumber the opposition many of whom had decided not to attend.
+Milei too stacked the deck with loyal ministers and deputies but, since he only has a little over 40% direct support in congress, he filled the space with visitors, mostly young fans and with yellow armbands like those given out at the door of a concert or a rave.
+Trump’s Republicans control more than 50% of the US House of Representatives but if polls are an indication he will lose a third of those seats in the November mid-term elections especially if his latest unconstitutional war for Israel in Iran goes as badly as it could.

-Just five days later it was Javier Milei’s turn in Buenos Aires.
-Both speeches (Trump and Milei) had striking commonalities with a deeply divided congress screaming at each other and a president that belittled his political opponents demonstrating wanton autocratic cruelty.
+Just five days later it was Javier Milei’s turn to speak to his nation in Buenos Aires.
+Both speeches (Trump’s and Milei’s) had striking commonalities with a deeply divided congress screaming bloody murder at each other and a president belittling his political opponents demonstrating a smug and ugly autocratic cruelty.

-Milei’s own fans from his LLC libertarian parties and their guests who filled the building, screamed “liberty; liberty; liberty; liberty” drowning out Milei’s critics and celebrating his cruelty.
-The Argentine congress sounded more like a football stadium or a drunken rugby club.
+Milei’s own fans from his La Libertad Avanza (LLA) party libertarian parties and their guests who filled the building screaming “lib-er-tad, lib-er-tad, lib-er-tad, lib-er-tad” to drown out Milei’s critics celebrating his cruelty when he insulted them in his speech.
+The Milei speech sounded more like a drunken rugby club than a legislative branch.
 Milei ended his speech with his signatory “Viva la libertad carajo!” (up with liberty damn it!).
-Then he called to make the America’s great again in his stammering English.
+Then he called to make the America’s Great Again (the Argentine MAGA) in his stammering English.

-As the speech ended the Congressional announcement went out ” that the announcer noted “that we have listened to the speech by Dr. Javier Milei”, a common fallacy.
-Javier Milei may claim to have a PhD but he is no doctor and he doesn’t even have a PhD.
-Milei has received an honorary ‘doctorate’ from one of the members of the audience whose private university, ESEADE, is not registered in Argentina for giving out doctorates, (neither real nor honorary).
-Javi doesn’t care!
-He wrote that he had a doctorate from the University of California on the cover of his latest plagiarised book.
-That too was a lie and prompted the recall of the book for legal reasons.
-The Milei family are not known for their morals but they definitely speak a lot about morality as they steal from the state and bribe congress for their votes.
+As the speech ended the Congressional announcer noted “we have listened to the speech by Dr. Javier Milei” which was itself a fallacy.
+Javier Milei may claim to have a PhD but he is no doctor and he doesn’t have a PhD (having just a masters certificate in economics from a low grade private college).
+Milei received an honorary ‘doctorate’ from one of the members of the audience whose private university, ESEADE.ESEADE however is not certified to give out doctorates to their students –or to their non-students in Milei’s case.
+Javi doesn’t care, he wrote that he had a doctorate from the University of California on the cover of his latest plagiarised book.
+In truth Javi had never been to the University of California.
+His publisher recalled the English edition of Javi’s book for legal reasons.

 Be the first to comment